hoya-developers/software-engineering-bootcamp/5.2 - Intro to TypeScript/notes.md

 As a rule, you should avoid using this wherever possible, because it defeats the point of TS.
 My `tsconfig.json` is set to yell at me any time I use it, because it is not type safe.

-However, there are some rare scenarios where it can be appropriate.
-If you are dealing with a module which does not have defined @types/foo which you can import, you can either spend your own time making the types (costly) or just use any.
-Any legacy JS code may require an `any` in the interest of saving time.
+However, there are some extremely rare scenarios where it can be appropriate.
+If you are dealing with a module which does not have defined @types/foo which you can import, you can either spend your own time making the types (costly) or just use `unknown`.
+Any legacy JS code may require an `unknown` in the interest of saving time.
+There are niche, edge cases where `any` may be needed instead of unknown.

 You can also use it to avoid extremely nasty types.